 This resource offers four disability-inclusive approaches, each accompanied by examples, to inform your foundation’s responses to the COVID-19 pandemic.

-For so many of the 1 billion people worldwide who have disabilities – including chronic illnesses – the repercussions of COVID-19 will be disproportionately catastrophic.
+For so many of the 1 billion people worldwide who have disabilities – including chronic illnesses – the repercussions of COVID-19 have been disproportionately catastrophic.
 Society has always failed to prioritize access and inclusion for people with disabilities.
 But now, the pandemic has significantly amplified how urgent it is for all of us to uphold the rights of the disability community to access life-saving healthcare and other life-sustaining services.
 As the world finds ways to heal, rebuild, and move forward, it is more vital than ever to recognize and address the needs of the disability community in our grantmaking.

 How can you incorporate this lens into your COVID-19-related responses?
 Four key approaches to disability-inclusion in your current responses include: